Professor David Locker Scholarship

 About the award

-The Professor David Locker Scholarship is a £7,500 scholarship for students with a social science or dentistry background who come to Sheffield to study for a Masters in Dental Public Health (MDPH).
+The Professor David Locker Scholarship is a £7,500 scholarship for two students with a social science or dentistry background who come to Sheffield to study for a Masters in Dental Public Health (MDPH).
 We are looking for talented students who wish to continue David’s work and contribute to the development of dental public health in their home countries

 The award is paid as a contribution towards your tuition fee.